 Simmered saury in tomato

-Garlic tends to burn easily when cooked in oil over high heat, but placing it on top of the pacific saury prevents it from burning and also allows the garlic's aroma to penetrate better.
+Garlic tends to burn easily when fried in oil over high heat, but if you move it to the top of the saury, you can prevent it from burning and the garlic aroma will transfer well.

 Cut off the head of the saury, pull out the innards with chopsticks, and lightly wash the insides